Dockhero vs Heroku Container Runtime

 Heroku Container Runtime is great for stateless services which expose a single HTTP endpoint or no endpoints at all

-Dockhero is great for stateful microservices which expose non-http endpoints.
+Dockhero is great for stateful microservices which expose non-http endpoints or require lots of concurrent connections.